Sony Xperia T: Design

 The design of the Xperia T represents an evolution of the Xperia Ion, with a curved, matte anodized aluminum body, side-mounted buttons, a recessed camera lens, and a circular contact point for near-field communications below the camera.

 Xperia T features a 4.6-inch display with a "scratch-resistant" coating.
 There is an "Xperia" logo on the lower bezel of the display while there is a front-facing camera, a "Sony" logo, an earpiece, a proximity sensor and an ambient light sensor on the upper bezel of the display.
 The device does not feature any physical navigation buttons as the buttons are integrated into the software.

 On the side frame; Xperia T has a microphone at the bottom, a secondary microphone and a 3.5 mm headphone jack at the top, a microUSB port at the left side and a microSIM card/microSD card tray and three buttons (that are the power button, the volume rocker and the shutter key from top to bottom, respectively) at the right side.
 The rear camera, the LED flash and the speaker are located at the back panel alongside the "Xperia" logo and the liquid energy logo of Ericsson.

 Xperia T measures 129.4 x 67.3 x 9.35 mm and weighs 139 grams.

 Hardware

-The Xperia T features a 4.55-inch 720p (720x1280 pixels resolution) LCD display with Mobile BRAVIA Engine and 323 ppi pixel density, Qualcomm Snapdragon S4 SoC with a 1.5 GHz dual-core (Krait) CPU, 1 GB of RAM, and 16 GB of internal storage that can be expanded by using a microSD card.
+The Xperia T features a 4.55-inch 720p (720x1280 pixels resolution) LCD with Mobile BRAVIA Engine and 323 ppi pixel density, Qualcomm Snapdragon S4 SoC with a 1.5 GHz dual-core (Krait) CPU, 1 GB of RAM, and 16 GB of internal storage that can be expanded by using a microSD card.
 The device also features a 13 megapixel rear-facing camera capable of Full HD (1080p) video recording at 30 fps and a 1.3 megapixel front-facing camera capable of HD (720p) video recording at 30 fps.
 It has a 1850 mAh battery and MHL support.